Skip Navigation

 To use tints as overrides with nested Symbols, you first need to apply a default tint to any Symbol instances on the Symbol Source you’re working with.

-Now, when you view your tab bar Symbol instance Symbol instance, you’ll see a color icon to the right of each nested Symbol’s name in the Inspector.
-Clicking on the color icon will bring up the Color Picker so you can easily override the default tint for each Symbol.
+Now, when you select a Symbol instance Symbol instance, you’ll see the tint override as a color override in the Color section in the Inspector.
+Clicking on the color icon will bring up the Color panel so you can easily override the default tint.